Teaching is a complex task. The different steps constituting the teaching process are called the phases of teaching.

-The teacher expects and accepts the individual difference among the students and will plan her sessions to cater to their needs.
+The teacher expects and accepts the students’ differences and will plan her sessions to cater to their needs.

-The psychological principles are framed by keeping in mind the interest, aptitudes, abilities, mental level, age and potential of the students.
+The psychological principles are framed by considering the students’ interests, aptitudes, abilities, mental levels, age and potential.

 Principle of motivation

-The teacher must design the whole session so that the students are motivated towards the topic.
-Using audio-visual aids, keeping variety in classroom activities, asking questions to check previous knowledge, linking the material to be learnt to meet future life needs, all can create motivation.
+The teacher must design the whole session to motivate the students towards the topic.
+Using audio-visual aids, keeping variety in classroom activities, asking questions to check previous knowledge, and linking the material to be learnt to meet future life needs can all create motivation.

 Principle of repetition and exercise

-Through revision recapitalisation application and of what has been taught the teacher can give maximum exercise to reinforce what she had taught as language is a skill subject constant practice is required on the part of students.
+Through revision recapitalisation application and of what has been taught, the teacher can give maximum exercise to reinforce what she had trained as language is a skill subject.
+Constant practice is required on the part of students.

 Principle of feedback and reinforcement